Marion Harris: Early life

 She was born Mary Ellen Harrison on March 25, 1897 in Vanderburgh County, Indiana.
-Her parents, James P. Harrison (in the family stove manufacturing business) and Gertrude Kappler Sturtevant (a railroad stenographer) had eloped to marry in Boonville, Indiana in 1893.
-Her parents marriage was not to be a long term success - her father's family business fell on hard times, and he was eventually to commit suicide by train in Boonville in 1917, having been reduced to relying on charity.
-Presumably they were divorced prior to 1914, when her mother remarried engineer John M. Blades, who she remained with until her death in 1921.
-Ironically her paternal grandfather, Benjamin Franklin Harrison (no relation to the President despite her publicity machine claiming this) was to die in a hotel accident in 1907, the same fate that later claimed Marion Harris herself.
+Her parents, James P. Harrison (who was in his family's stove manufacturing business) and Gertrude Kappler Sturtevant (a railroad stenographer) eloped to marry in Boonville, Indiana in 1893.
+Her parents' marriage was not successful in the long term.
+Her father's family business fell on hard times, and he committed suicide by train in Boonville in 1917, having been reduced to relying on charity.
+Presumably they were divorced prior to 1914, when her mother remarried engineer John M. Blades, with whom she remained until her death in 1921.
+Harris's paternal grandfather, Benjamin Franklin Harrison (no relation to the president of the United States, despite claims by her publicity machine) died in a hotel accident in 1907, the same fate that later claimed Harris herself.

-Marion sang in vaudeville and movie theaters in Chicago around 1914.
+Harris sang in vaudeville and movie theaters in Chicago around 1914.
 The dancer Vernon Castle introduced her to the theater community in New York City, where she debuted in the Irving Berlin revue Stop!
 Look!
 Listen! in 1915.

 Recordings

 In 1916, she began recording for Victor Records, singing a variety of songs, such as "Everybody's Crazy 'bout the Doggone Blues, but I'm Happy", "After You've Gone", "A Good Man Is Hard to Find", "When I Hear That Jazz Band Play" and her biggest success, "I Ain't Got Nobody" (originally titled "I Ain't Got Nobody Much").

 In 1920, after Victor prevented her from recording W.C.
 Handy's "St. Louis Blues", she joined Columbia, where she recorded the song.
 Sometimes billed as "The Queen of the Blues", she recorded blues and jazz songs throughout her career.
 Handy wrote, "she sang blues so well that people hearing her records sometimes thought that the singer was colored."
 Harris commented, "You usually do best what comes naturally, so I just naturally started singing Southern dialect songs and the modern blues songs."

 She was briefly married to the actor Robert Williams.
 They married in 1921 and divorced the following year.
 Harris and Williams had one daughter, Mary Ellen, who later became a singer under the name Marion Harris Jr.

 In 1922, she signed with Brunswick.
-She continued to appear in Broadway theatres throughout the 1920s.
+She continued to appear in Broadway theaters throughout the 1920s.
 She regularly played the Palace Theatre, appeared in Florenz Ziegfeld's Midnight Frolic, and toured the country with vaudeville shows.
 After her divorce from a marriage that produced two children, she returned, in 1927, to New York theater, made more recordings with Victor, and appeared in an eight-minute Vitaphone short film, Marion Harris: Songbird of Jazz.
 After performing in a Hollywood movie, the early musical Devil-May-Care (1929), with Ramón Novarro, she temporarily withdrew from performance because of an undisclosed illness.